You’ve been trying to hire a regional sales leader for months.

 If that sounds like a nightmare scenario, keep in mind – it’s likely happening now.
 A quick trip to Glassdoor might amplify your worry.
 In our age of transparency, competitors and customers are also downwind of your recruiting activity.
 Be discerning with the agencies you use.
 You have the power to stop and make it right.

 3. Take ownership of your hire and stand proud.
 You are a Leader.
 So, you’ve had a couple mis-hires or you’re newer to the hiring game.
-You’re nervous; you don’t want to disappoint the CEO.
+You’re nervous; you don’t want to disappoint the Executive Team or BOD.
 Maybe your subconscious ego prevents you from hiring better than you.
 Every leader has experienced some variation of these challenges.
 Get over it and double-down on your commitment to recruit right.
 When you base long-term investment decisions on first impressions, big name company starpower, or emotions, you’re playing with fire.

 As you hold yourself accountable to a discerning recruiting practice, you establish and track metrics that support your decisions.
 You are confident in who and how to hire.
 You become an attractive opportunity.
 You experience a dramatic decrease in resume volume.
 You win time back.
 You see a tighter success ratio from phone screen to final interview.
 You remove any desire to return to a bloated recruiting practice.
 You’re now leading great recruiting and building for the long game!